Long Distance Moves

-Planning ahead can really, truly help your relocation to go smoothly.
+Planning can really, truly help your relocation to go smoothly.

-It really is very important piece of for you to take this advice seriously, especially during the summer months since moving companies are always extremely busy at this time of the year.
+It is a very important piece for you to take this advice seriously, especially during the summer months since moving companies are always extremely busy at this time of the year.